 I'm doing something a little different with this year's honorable mentions section, devoting it to miscellaneous releases.
 Basically I'm listing albums that're live, limited, compiled, archival, or reissued – reasons why I feel they wouldn't really fit with the ones above.
 Also A Crow Looked at Me because I wouldn't consider it a personal favorite in Phil's catalog, but still think its concept and aesthetic deserve recognition.
 In other words, "I wouldn't feel right ranking it" meme.
 Anyway, the sorting is alphabetical and the lineup is arguably just as good as the actual Top 10.

-12/7 Update: four honorable mentions added.
+12/7 Update: two honorable mentions added.

 12/16 Update: Saturation III in, Oczy Mlody out.